-Chivo al Coco: This dish is a speciality of the coastal region.
+Chivo al Coco: This dish is a specialty of the coastal region.
 Shredded goat meat is cooked with coconut milk and then served with fried mashed green bananas as an accompaniment.

 Empanadas: These deep-fried turnovers are made from cornmeal and are stuffed with ham, cheese, chicken or fish.

-Cachapas: A slightly sweet pancake, cachapas are made from maize and served with a mozzarella-type cheese.
+Cachapas: A slightly sweet pancake, cachapas are made from maize and served with mozzarella-type cheese.

 Coffee is a popular beverage in Venezuela, particularly espresso style.
-Other favourite and refreshing drinks include cocada which is a milkshake made from coconut milk (it is extremely popular on the coast), merengadas which are fruity milkshakes, papelón con limon which is sugarcane juice flavoured with lemon, and chica, a sweet rice-based drink.
-The Polar beer brand is the most well known beer in Venezuela and there are three different kinds: Polar Light, Polar Ice and Solera.
-Whisky is another favourite alcoholic drink in the country and it is often the drink of choice during special occasions.
+Other favourites and refreshing drinks include cocada which is a milkshake made from coconut milk (it is extremely popular on the coast), merengadas which are fruity milkshakes, papelón con Limon which is sugarcane juice flavoured with lemon, and chica, a sweet rice-based drink.
+The Polar beer brand is the most well-known beer in Venezuela and there are three different kinds: Polar Light, Polar Ice and Solera.
+Whisky is another favourite alcoholic drink in the country and it is often the drink of choice on special occasions.

 Things to know:

 A 10% service charge is added to most bar and restaurant bills, however, in more high-end restaurants, an additional 10% tip is customary.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Venezuela.